GTNewHorizons/RetroFuturaGradle/docs/mcp-forge.md

 Defined Gradle configurations (dependency sets):
  - `mcpMappingData` - MCP mapping data (SRG and MCP name CSVs)
  - `fmlUserdev` - Forge/FML SDK distribution zip
+ - `patchedMinecraft` - The generated patched decompiled sources of the game+Forge if enabled

 In order of operations (some of them can execute in parallel):
  - `downloadFernflower` - downloads the Fernflower decompiler